benshidanny11/skipli-challenge-backend/readme.md

 ## Live server

-Use [this link](https://skiplibackend.herokuapp.com/) as backend service.
+This [this link](https://skiplibackend.herokuapp.com/) is backend service and  [This](https://skiplichallenge.herokuapp.com/) is frontend.

 ## EndPoints